Sport in Tenerife: Hiking

 The extensive network of roads and pathways on the island allows hiking.
 Numerous associations or companies organize trips into the hills, mountains or along rural roads on the island.
 Canyoning is a speciality in regards to hiking, and takes the hiker to inaccessible places with high-value natural landscapes.
 Cliff top walking is common and there is also ropes and climbing equipment available in some places.

 Golf

 Golf is a sport that has extensive courses and facilities for practice in Tenerife.
 It is a discipline which is highly tourism-oriented and generates significant revenue on the island but consequently places a large demand on available water resources.
 There are a total of nine golf courses on the island.
 These include Real Club de Golf de Tenerife, Abama Golf, Golf Las Americas, Golf Costa Adeje, Golf del Sur, Amarilla Golf & Country Club, Centro de Golf Los Palos, Buenavista Golf and Golf La Rosaleda.

 Rugby union

 Tenerife has its own rugby team.

 Other

 Various other sports played on Tenerife include cycling, rowing, tennis, squash, horse riding, judo, karate, and athletics.
-Club Atletismo Tenerife CajaCanarias is the island's most noted athletic club.
 Also worth mentioning is the ultramarathon CajaMar Tenerife Bluetrail, the highest race in Spain and second in Europe, with the participation of several countries and great international repercussions.